mhahn2003/bc21/README.md

     - ~~**Use IDs like baby duck to keep only a few muckrakers on each enemy politician to avoid too many units dying**~~

 Order:
-4. When wandering has a tendency to move in groups, split them up somehow?
 5. Muckrakers still crowd around a politician, probably bc they come back after getting out of range 10
+6. Fix rc.senseNearbyRobots bug with center
+7. Slanderers not moving away from the EC for some reason
-6. If muckraker buff is large enough, buff EC it just spawned from
+8. If muckraker buff is large enough, buff EC it just spawned from
+9. Change moveAway such that it's in the movement so that people don't walk into it accidentally, and then this makes the people in the +4 radius not have to move away

 Done: